With a combination of a small number of people + software + servers and robots

 Then, in the 21st century, "molecular biological methods" were applied to the study of intestinal bacteria.

-If we can "Outside the box" in that way, "new meanings" will be born, and we will have the energy to live.
+If we can Outside the box in such a way, "new meaning" will be born, and it will become a vitality for life.

 The wall here is just one example, and the wall itself can be replaced by "future", "self", "partner", etc.

-There are about 12 years of logs, so it took me about an hour just to look at them.
+There are about 12 years worth of logs, so it took me about an hour just to look at them.